rafaelolal/java_gradescope_autograder_helper/README.md

 6. Check results in `autograder/results/results.json`
 7. Zip the contents inside `autograder/source/` and upload to Gradescope.

-Notes: you may need to give yourself execution permission on `run_autograder`
+Note: you may need to give yourself execution permission on `run_autograder`
 * **Mac**: `chmod +x run_autograder`

 ## Features